Medology/.github/.github/ISSUE_TEMPLATE/Standard-IFT-Issue-Template.md

 < The link to the failed build on CircleCI. >

 # Acceptance Criteria
-- [ ] The behat test should not fail again.
+- [ ] The test should not fail again.
 - [ ] Proper stress testing has been done.

 or